 Clinical response

-Study SC-I evaluated patients with moderate to severe active RA who had an inadequate clinical response to their existing rheumatologic therapy, including one or more DMARD(s) where approximately 20 % had a history of inadequate response to at least one TNF inhibitor.
+Trial SC-I evaluated patients with moderate to severe active RA who had an inadequate clinical response to their existing rheumatologic therapy, including one or more DMARD(s) where approximately 20 % had a history of inadequate response to at least one TNF inhibitor.
 In SC-I, 1 262 patients were randomised 1:1 to receive tocilizumab subcutaneous 162 mg every week or tocilizumab intravenous 8 mg/kg every four weeks in combination with non-biologic DMARD(s).
-The primary endpoint in the study was the difference in the proportion of patients who achieved an ACR 20 response at week 24.
-The results from study SC-I is shown in Table 2.
+The primary endpoint in the trial was the difference in the proportion of patients who achieved an ACR 20 response at week 24.
+The results from Trial SC-I is shown in Table 2.

 Table 2.
-ACR responses in study SC-I (% patients) at week 24
+ACR responses in Trial SC-I (% patients) at week 24